 You can actually do all your own crowdfunding marketing yourself and don’t have to spend a lot of money.
 You might out-of-pocket for a few social media tools or to get your team to work a few more hours but most of your crowdfunding marketing can be done on a shoe-string budget.
 Check out this guide on crowdfunding marketing resources and how to promote your campaign on a budget.

 A good social media management tool is one of the few things you’ll definitely want to check out.
 Social media networks like Facebook and Twitter are where the crowd really is for crowdfunding and you’ll need to refresh your message several times a day.
-Social media tools like Hootsuite make this a lot easier by allowing you to link all your profiles together and manage your social media messages from one page.

 I don’t have all the answers for making a successful crowdfunding campaign so I reached out to 33 experts in fundraising and crowdfunding to share their top tips.
 Check out this article on their top tricks to boost fundraising ideas and crowd campaigns.